 - Delivery settings

-- Inventory type: identifies the format of inventory or "channel" in which ads serve.
+- Ad type: identifies the format of inventory or "channel" in which ads serve.
 Every proposal line item must indicate an inventory type.
-Inventory type include:
+Ad types include:

-Ad Manager Administrator permissions (or similar) is required to configure inventory types.
+Ad Manager Administrator permissions (or similar) is required to configure ad types.
 Inventory associated with a proposal line item should conform to the inventory type specified.
 Creatives aren't managed in proposal line items and should be uploaded by the buyer in Display & Video 360.
 Learn more

 Billing threshold per day: For Sponsorship CPD campaigns.

 Billing threshold is the minimum impressions that must be exceeded each calendar date in order for you to earn revenue on any given day of delivery.
 A calendar date is the 24-hour period comprising a date of delivery, from 12:01 am to 12:00 midnight on a given day of delivery.